|A little about the

 The Tasmanian Photographic Federation Inc. (TPF) is a volunteer ‘umbrella’ body providing support for camera clubs and encouragement and promotion of amateur photography in Tasmania.
 The TPF was formed in 1963 and became an incorporated body in 1985.

 Any photographic camera club or society in the State of Tasmania may become affiliated with the Federation.
 Over the years, 15 clubs and societies have been members of the TPF.
-Many have since ceased operation and, today, the five member clubs (Wynyard, Ulverstone, Devonport, Northern Tasmania [Launceston] and West Tamar [Exeter]) have regular club meetings and get togethers.
-Each club takes its turn to host a combined clubs event held three times per year that covers the official business of the Federation and a social activity relating to photography.
+Many have since ceased operation and, today, Today there are four member clubs (Wynyard, Devonport, West Tamar (Exeter) and Southern Tasmania Photographic Society that have regular club meeting and get together.
+Each club takes its turn to host a combined club event held twice per year that covers the official business of the Federation and a social activity relating to photography

 Minutes of meetings are lodged with the Tasmanian Archives and Heritage Office.